‘Every pain, every sadness... just disappeared’: Richmond tattoo artist covers up breast cancer port scars

 It is the jellyfish’s ability to keep on going that also inspires Bourne.

-“I immediately sent the picture to my mom and dad and they were just like we can tell in your eyes how much better you feel,” she said.
-“It was just like everything from the past year just disappeared and I could live again.”
+“I immediately sent the picture to my mom and dad, and they were just like ‘we can tell in your eyes how much better you feel,’” she said.
+“It was just like everything from the past year just disappeared, and I could live again.”

 Before getting the tattoo coverup, Bourne consulted with her doctor to ensure it was safe to move forward with her session.

-Additionally, Black said tattooing these kinds of coverups are different than other areas of the body.
+Additionally, Black said tattooing these kinds of coverups is different than other areas of the body.

 “It can be tricky because scars do not like to follow rules,” she said.
 “They can sometimes have a lot of texture to them, they can be different sizes, and basically it happens when the skin gets broken down so it’s not natural skin tissue.”